jeson-ugale/davenport/README.md

 ## JESON'S REPOSITORY
-With this repository, I will demonstrate my potential as a data analyst to you.
+With this repository, I will demonstrate my potential as a data analyst.
 My goal is to master Python, R, and SQL to have a strong foundation from which I can build upon.

 My education is a Bachelor's of Science (Statistics) from the University of Toronto.
 My ongoing learning is primarily done through Udemy, an online learning platform.
 Below are the courses I am currently taking: